AliYoussef96/BCAW-Tool/README.md

 2- For more information about the BCAW tool and the API >> [BCAW tool’s documentation](https://bcaw-tools-documentation.readthedocs.io/en/latest/index.html).

-3- For more information about the description output.
+3- For more information about the output plots >> [Plots description](https://github.com/AliYoussef96/BCAW-Tool/blob/master/Plots/Plots%20Description.md).

+4- For more information about the abbreviations used >> [Abbreviations table](https://github.com/AliYoussef96/BCAW-Tool/blob/master/Abbreviations.md)